Orangebananaspy/organicemojiscrubber/README.md

 Object *obj;
 @autoreleasepool {
-  // Object is not released as there is a strong pointer outside the scope obj = [[Object alloc] init];
+  // object is not released as there is a strong pointer outside the scope obj = [[Object alloc] init];
 }
 ```